MadKea/ConcreteAbstracts/README.md

  1. Create a folder called `build` in the main directory.
  2. Change directory into  `build` and run `cmake ..`
  3. Now you can use `make` or `make run` inside the `build` directory like normal.

+## Testing

+ 1. To run all the tests, open a terminal in the build directory and run `make test`